yxbh/govhack-2017-team206-project206/README.md

  # Under the hood

  We're using the Graphhopper routing engine to weight the closest edges to a lat, long where a speeding fine has been issued.
- The higher the total fine ammount issued, the higher the weighting is for a road segment.
+ The higher the total fine amount issued, the higher the weighting is for that road segment.
- Thus, this is an optimization problem where the map trys to reduce the weighting from point A to B.
+ Thus, this is an optimization problem where the map tries to reduce the weighting from point A to B.
  Using an A\* implementation.
 Yay for graph theory.
 That was a nice refresher (and stressful one at that)